jdhenke/celestrium/doc/paper.md

 The metric for 'collaboration strength' could certainly be improved on.

 Future work would also include connecting the Celestrium DataProvider endpoints to query the live Github API, not needing to download a static version of data.

+####
+The work required to implement the functions required by Celestrium (DataProvider and NodeSearch plugins) was straightforward for this dataset, and most likely other datasets as well.
+I created this dataset specifically for Celestrium, which meant structuring it for this use, as opposed to applying Celestrium to an existing dataset.
+This helped my ease of implementation.
+However, representations of nodes and links is a core part of graph-like datasets in Celestrium, so accessing these via Celestrium.

+Customizing which plugins to use in the main script generally worked well, needing simply to add a line with the plugin's name.
+However, some plugins had dependencies on others and therefore needed to be listed in certain orders (ex.
+GraphModel before GraphView).This requires the develpoer to have some understanding of how Celestrium works, or debug it if they list plugins in a wrong order.

+Overall, I found Celestrium to have a quick setup time going from having a dataset to seeing it visualized.
+The plugin architecture is very good at presenting modular components for developers to understand and customize their visualization.

 ### Interface 3/3 - Semantic Networks